Skip to content

 4. Seated Banded Internal Rotation

-• Start seated with a band around your ankle.
+• Start seated with a resistance band around your ankle.

 • Be sure the band is attached to a stable object on the opposite side of your working leg.

-• Keeping your knee inline with your hip, internally rotate your hip, swinging your tibia and foot outwards, pulling against the tension of the band.
+• Keeping your knee in line with your hip, internally rotate your hip, swinging your tibia and foot outwards, pulling against the band's tension.

 • Slowly control it back to the starting position.